Sushanth-Kathirvelu/team-cragg/README.md

 ## Approach
 U-Net: This model is the most popular method for segmentation published by Olaf Ronneberger (https://arxiv.org/abs/1505.04597) et al.
 The architecture consists of a contracting path to capture context and a symmetric expanding path that enables precise localization.
+The provided model is basically a convolutional auto-encoder, but with a twist - it has skip connections from encoder layers to decoder layers that are on the same "level".
+See picture below (note that image size and numbers of convolutional filters in this tutorial differs from the original U-Net architecture).

+This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

+Inputs
+Resize (256,256)
+Resize (512,512)
+Zero Padding(640,640)
+Zero Padding(640,640),Optical Flow of 2 Images
+Zero Padding(640,640),Optical Flow of Video
+Zero Padding(640,640),Grey Scale Variance
+Zero Padding(640,640),FFT Variance
+Zero Padding(640,640),Mean of Optical Flow and Variance

 ## References
 * Unet (https://arxiv.org/abs/1505.04597)